 For the first time, more than half of all people who go to the gym in the U.S. are female, according to RunRepeat.
 But new female gym-goers are still more likely to quit after a year of membership.
 (The terms used below for gender reflect the language used in the original sources.)

 - More than half of all gym members are female, according to RunRepeat.

 - Since 2010, the number of female members increased by 32.2%.

 - Since 2010, the number of male members increased by 23.2%.

-- About 20% to 40% of men say body image is a major motivator for gym attendance.
+- About 20% to 40% of men say negative body image is a major motivator for gym attendance.

 - About 8% of male gym-goers quit their membership after a year, according to Finances Online, a business software research platform.